fsefidabi/nodejs-clickhouse/README.md

-# PostgreSQL $ ClickHouse database
+# Node.js & ClickHouse

-Simple Node.js modules that connect to clickhouse database, using '@apla/clickhouse' package.
+Simple Node.js module that connects to clickhouse database, using '@apla/clickhouse' package.
 You can insert bulk random rows directly to the table, or insert them using RabbitMQ message broker.

 ## Quick Start